NameBright/DropCatchBackorderExamples/README.md

 DropCatchBackorderExamples
 ==========================

 We have exposed DropCatch.com API functions so that you can programmatically backorder domains.
-This feature makes use of NameBright.com API accounts, and is very similar to using the REST endpoint for the NameBright.com API.
+This feature makes use of NameBright.com API accounts, and is very similar to using the [REST](https://api.namebright.com/rest/Help "NameBright.com REST Domain API") endpoint for the  [NameBright.com Domain API](https://github.com/NameBright/DomainApiClientExamples "NameBright.com Domain API").

 Requirements
 ------------